open-telemetry/opamp-spec/specification.md

 * If Certificate Authority is used for code signing it is recommended that the Certificate Authority and its private key is not co-located with the OpAMP Server, so that a compromised Server cannot sign malicious code.
-* The Agent SHOULD run any downloaded executable code (the addons and or any code that it runs as external processes) at the minimum possible privilege to prevent the code from accessing sensitive files or perform high privilege operations.
+* The Agent SHOULD run any downloaded executable code (the packages and or any code that it runs as external processes) at the minimum possible privilege to prevent the code from accessing sensitive files or perform high privilege operations.
 The Agent SHOULD NOT run downloaded code as root user.